Skip to content

 TaskAdmin(app, task_manager)

 This mounts the task list, metrics, detail, and dashboard routes under /tasks.
-On app startup and shutdown, TaskAdmin calls task_manager.startup() and task_manager.shutdown() for you.
+The dashboard is available at /tasks/dashboard.

 Custom mount path